ml-phan/knowledge-base/README.md

 ## Pipeline

 ### 0. [Optional] Fetch data from Hypothes.is and dump it into jsonl.
-### 1. Load data from hypothes.is file
+### 1. Load data from jsonl file.
 ### 2. Data Description
 Following observations were made
 1. Brief description of columns
-2. How many properties ("has:")
+2. How many properties exist can be found in tags "has:..."
-3. How many
+3. How many document types exist is found in tags "is:..."
-4. How many document types (found in tags is:...)
+4. The total number of tags and each quantity of unique tags
-4.
+5. Field 'source' inside the 'target' column has identical values with 'uri' column.

 ### 3. Data Curation
 The following changes were applied to consolidate and curate the data